Multi-role maritime patrol aircraft

 The maritime patrol aircraft is designed to perform a variety of tasks on both land and sea.
 Its mission capabilities include anti-surface unit warfare (ASuW), anti-submarine warfare (ASW), combat search-and-rescue (CSAR), maritime intelligence, surveillance and reconnaissance (ISR), anti-piracy, monitoring of exclusive economic zones (EEZ), maritime counter-terrorism (MCT), on-scene C4ISTAR, protection of national borders, and Special Forces support.

 Cockpit and cabin of Swordfish maritime patrol aircraft

-The Q400 configuration features glass cockpit with an integrated mission display and is equipped with an in-flight operable airdrop door.
-The Global 6000 is installed with Bombardier Vision Flightdeck.
+The Q400 configuration features a glass cockpit with an integrated mission display and is equipped with an in-flight operable airdrop door.
+The Global 6000 is installed with the Bombardier Vision Flightdeck.

-The cabin houses four operator work stations, mission consoles, integrated C4 (command, control, communications, computers) mission system, observer positions, crew rest / mission planning area, galley and lavatory.
+The cabin houses four operator work stations, mission consoles, integrated C4 (command, control, communications and computers) mission system, observer positions, crew rest / mission planning area, galley and lavatory.
 The oversized observer windows on either side of the cabin offer a wide-angle view.

 The MPA is integrated with a fixed and rotary sonobuoy launch system, which has storage racks for sonobuoy stowage and dropping during anti-submarine warfare tasks.